mfasold/mfasold-blog/content/about/index.md

 ---
 title : "About me"
 breadcrump: "about"
-description: "A site with texts."
+description: "About myself"
-lead: "This is my personal website.
-It contains pointers to some of my online activities."
+lead: ""
 date: 2020-04-17T12:18:10+00:00
 lastmod: 2020-04-17T12:18:10+00:00
 draft: false